CPNV-ES/LiveCoding-Pokedash-Game/instructions/elements.md

 ### Description
 Tree is a blocking element.
 You can move or do any action on it.

-## 4. Pokeball
+## 4. Objective
-> getElement() -> return 'Pokeball'
+> getElement() -> return 'Objective'
 ### Description
-Pokeball is an objective element.
+Objective is an objective element.
 When you walk on it, you have to take it and say in your logic that you have taken one objective
 ### Functions associated
 - getObjectives()
 - takeObjective()